 The Company uses the Black-Scholes option pricing model in determining stock-based compensation and the fair value of warrants, which requires a number of assumptions to be made, including the risk-free interest rate, expected life, forfeiture rate and expected share price volatility.
 Consequently, the actual stock-based compensation may vary from the amount estimated.
-See note 7.
+With respect to restricted share units, the Company applied judgment to recognize no related expense as of March 31, 2022 due to inability to assess likelihood of vesting.
+See note 8.